Low carb and mental health:

 The food-mood connection

-This logical idea has given birth to the new and exciting field of nutritional psychiatry, dedicated to understanding how dietary choices affect our mood, thinking, and behavior.
-Emerging science and real-world experiences are revealing this empowering and hopeful new message: feeding your brain properly has the potential to prevent and reverse symptoms of mental health disorders, and in some cases help people reduce or even eliminate the need for psychiatric medications.
+This logical idea has given birth to the new field of nutritional psychiatry, dedicated to understanding how dietary choices affect our mood, thinking, and behavior.
+Emerging science and real-world experiences are revealing this empowering and hopeful new message: feeding your brain properly has the potential to prevent or help treat mental health disorders, and in some cases help people reduce or even eliminate the need for psychiatric medications.

-What best distinguishes today’s so-called “Western” diet from every dietary pattern that has ever come before it is not the presence of meat but the abundance of refined carbohydrates like sugar and flour, along with refined seed oils (aka “vegetable oils”) like soybean and sunflower oil.
-These two substances, which are found in most of the processed and prepared food on the market, are the true signature ingredients of modern diets.
+What best distinguishes today’s so-called “Western” diet from every dietary pattern that has ever come before it is not the presence of natural foods like meat and vegetables, but the abundance of refined carbohydrates like sugar and flour, along with refined seed oils (aka “vegetable oils”) like soybean and sunflower oil.
+Refined carbs and seed oils, which are found in most of the processed and prepared food on the market, are the signature ingredients of modern diets.